 International statistics compiled from FAOSTAT may be subject to revision after publication if revisions are made to the data produced by individual countries.

-Revisions to historical data have been made in the FAOSTAT database since the publication of "Forestry Statistics 2017" (Tables 9.4 to 9.6).
-At a global level, such revisions have been relatively minor (no more than 1% difference).
-There have been larger revisions for some regions, particularly in the wood production estimates for 2015.
-These include an upward revision of 6% to the figure for woodfuel production in Europe and a downward revision of 6% to the industrial roundwood production estimate for Asia.
+Revisions to historical data have been made in the FAOSTAT database since the publication of “Forestry Statistics 2018” (Tables 9.4 to 9.6).
+At a global level, such revisions have been relatively minor (no more than 5% difference).

 Statistics on international forestry are reported here at a regional level.
 Further data (including figures for individual countries) are also available from the original sources (see above).

-Statistics on forest resources are also collected every 4 years at a European level by Forest Europe.
-The State of Europe's Forests 2015 was released in October 2015 and is available at www.foresteurope.org/.
+Statistics on forest resources are also collected every 4-5 years at a European level by Forest Europe.
+The State of Europe’s Forests 2015 was released in October 2015 and is available at www.foresteurope.org/.
 The next State of Europe’s Forests is due in 2020.

 The United Nations Economic Commission for Europe (UNECE) Committee on Forests and the Forest Industry (previously the UNECE Timber Committee) also collects, on an annual basis, estimates for the current year and projections for the following year of wood production, imports and exports.
 Results are available on the UNECE website (www.unece.org/forests/fpm/timbercommittee.html).
 Copies of UK returns for the UNECE Timber Forecast Questionnaire are available at www.forestresearch.gov.uk/tools-and-resources/statistics/statistics-by-topic/international-returns/unece-timber-forecast-questionnaire/.